Corporate Governance

 Management strategy and sustainability-related

-• Formulation of the 2024 Medium-Term Business Plan
+• Progress toward achieving the 2024 Medium-Term Management Plan

 • Overseas business strategies